35 of the Best Information Security Podcasts to Follow in 2019

-Security Now! is a weekly podcast featuring Steve Gibson and Leo Laporte who spend nearly two hours discussing vital security concerns ranging from news to long-standing issues and their solutions.
+Security Now! is a weekly podcast featuring Steve Gibson and Leo Laporte who spend nearly two hours discussing vital security concerns ranging from news to long-standing issues, concerns, and solutions.
 Security Now! focuses on personal security, offering valuable insights to help their audience overcome common challenges and ramp up their personal security.

 Three episodes you should check out from Security Now!:

-Security Weekly covers IT security news, vulnerabilities, hacking, research, and related topics of interest for the information security community.
-Their goal is to reach a wide global audience to share insights and information that help them learn, grow, and become savvy security professionals.
-Hosted by Paul Asadoorian, Security Weekly has been going strong for 11 years.
+Security Weekly covers IT security news, vulnerabilities, hacking, research, and related topics of interest for the IT community by serving as a security podcast network.
+Their goal is to reach a wide global audience to share insights and information that help them learn, grow, and become savvy IT professionals.
+Hosted by Paul Asadoorian, various co-hosts, and special guests, Security Weekly has been going strong for 11 years.

 First established in 2007, Risky Business is one of the most highly regarded and most-listened-to podcasts in the information security space.
 Risky Business aims to take a lighthearted look at information security news and has earned a reputation for covering the most alarming hacks and gaining insights from guests in-the-know.